 a historic bridge surrounded by fall foliage

-Port Royal State Park
+Port Royal State Historic Park

 Serving the community for nearly four decades, Boyd’s Pumpkin Patch has certainly earned the title of a Clarksville fall staple.
 Pick the perfect pumpkin, navigate your way through the corn maze, and snap a photo on the Insta-worthy wagon.
-Once you’ve had your fill of pumpkins and straw, head down the road to Port Royal State Park.
+Once you’ve had your fill of pumpkins and straw, head down the road to Port Royal State Historic Park.
 Take in all its autumnal beauty on a nature walk and learn about Port Royal’s connections to the tobacco trade and the Trail of Tears.

 After all the fall outdoor fun, you are sure to have worked up an appetite.
 Head back into town and order some homemade creamy potato soup at The Gingham Café or try the Palette of Biscuits with your choice of jams at Dock 17.
 And what’s a perfect ending to a weekend getaway without something sweet?
-Before you head out of town, stop by Golly G’s for one of their fresh giant cinnamon rolls, a scoop of homemade ice cream, and a coffee for the road.
+Before you head out of town, stop by Golly G’s for one of their fresh giant cinnamon rolls, a scoop of ice cream, and a coffee for the road.